 His early customers from before he left Globe were happy he’d returned and were his first customers.
 Word spread quickly and, almost overnight, the new grooming parlor grew a loyal clientele base.
 Johnyd attributes much of his success to his attention to detail.

 Johnyd’s story was never only about opening a thriving little business in Historic Downtown Globe, it was about dealing with personal struggle, about being the best he could be and having a positive impact on the world.

 His memory of being just out of high school and feeling limited in Globe prompted him to take on apprentices, train them to his high standards of hairdressing with the aim of giving them employment in the Dominion Cutting Company when they are ready.

-Because he feels community is important and events in that community are fun, he and Tanner Hunsaker of Western Repro Graphics initiated the fabulous Broad Street Beard Battle, a re-enactment of the historic beard-growing competitions that took place in Globe in the early 1900s.
-This year will be the third annual event, and all proceeds will be donated for the restoration of the historic Odd Fellows Broad Street sign.
+Because he feels community is important and events in that community are fun, he and Tanner Hunsaker of Western Reprographics created a signature event for the downtown Globe district and called it the Broad Street Beard Battle, a re-enactment of the historic beard-growing competitions that took place in Globe in the early 1900s.
+This year will be the third annual event, and all proceeds are donated for the restoration of the historic Odd Fellows Broad Street sign.

-So, for those who like a good haircut (plus interesting conversation, no extra cost), check out Johnyd’s Dominion Cutting Company.
+So, for those who like a good haircut, plus interesting conversation at no extra cost, check out Johnyd’s Dominion Cutting Company.

 This years’ Broad Street Beard Battle will take place on Saturday, Dec.
 9, at 4 p.m. on the steps of the Cobre Valley Center for the Arts.
 Competition promises to be fierce.